Roman Brighton - Brighton & Hove Museums

 KS1: Significant historical events, people / places in their own locality

-KS2: the Roman Empire and its impact on Britain
+KS2: The Roman Empire and its impact on Britain

 KS3: An aspect or site in local history dating form a period before 1066